cpmpercussion/homepage/_posts/2011-05-13-crowdfunding-musical-projects.md

 type: post
 published: true
 meta: {}
+description: "I've been thinking a bit about "crowd funding" recently since some good friends were successful in using Kickstarter to fund their commissioning project"
 ---

 I've been thinking a bit about "crowd funding" recently since some good friends were successful in using Kickstarter to fund their commissioning project for percussion music.
 Kickstarter is for US residents only but I see that there's an similar product called [Pozible](http://www.pozible.com.au/) available for Australians.